-- The parks depicted in Schedule L1 shall reflect the Town's Parks Plan and consist of Public Commons and Urban Squares. - ii.
-The parks system shall be further complemented by: - active transportation connections - privately-owned publicly accessible spaces (POPS) which may be delivered through future development applications. - Natural Areas that contain natural features as described by Part D Section 16 of this Plan. - Open space located within the Utility Land Use Designation, and - Open space associated with educational facilities. - iii.
+- i.
+The parks depicted in Schedule L1 shall reflect the Town's Parks Plan and consist of Public Commons and Urban Squares. - ii.
+The parks system shall be further complemented by: - active transportation connections, - privately-owned publicly-accessible spaces (POPS) which may be delivered through future development applications, - Natural Areas that contain natural features as described by Part D Section 16 of this Plan, - open space located within the Utility land use designation, and - landscaped space associated with highway and street rights-of-way, and - open space associated with educational facilities. - iii.
 The location and delivery of public parks and open spaces shall be coordinated as development progresses to ensure that parks and open spaces are provided for new residents and employees as needed.